House on the Rock

-The House on the Rock is a tourist attraction located near Spring Green, Wisconsin.
+The House on the Rock is a tourist attraction near Spring Green, Wisconsin.
 Opened in 1959, it is a complex of architecturally distinct rooms, streets, gardens, and shops designed by Alex Jordan Jr.

-Background
+History

 Both of Jordan's biographers (Marv Balousek and Doug Moe) relate a story told by Sid Boyum, which according to Balousek may have been embellished.
 Boyum's account places the inspiration for the house in a meeting between Alex Jordan Jr. and Frank Lloyd Wright.
 According to Boyum, at some unspecified time between 1914 and 1923, Jordan Sr. supposedly drove with Boyum to Taliesin to show Wright the plans for a building, the Villa Maria in Madison.
 Boyum claimed that Jordan had hoped for Wright's approval, but that Wright reportedly looked at the plans and told Jordan: "I wouldn't hire you to design a cheese crate or a chicken coop.
 You're not capable."
 Fuming, on the drive back on Highway 23, Jordan pointed to a spire of rock and told Boyum: "I'm going to put up a Japanese house on one of those pinnacle rocks and advertise it".
 Balousek says Wright "apparently didn't forget the incident", noting that Wright "complained publicly to Iowa County officials about the house the Jordans were building" and bought a nearby piece of property, "perhaps as a way to get back at Jordan".